tyouhyou/cxxlog/README.md

 [DEBUG][main.cpp][4][main][May  3 2020][09:26:55] - This is debug message. i=2
 [INFO][May  3 2020][09:26:55] - For your information.
 [ERROR][May  3 2020][09:26:55] - I warn you.
-[ERROR][May  3 2020][09:26:55] - An error message goes here.
+[ERROR][May  3 2020][09:26:55] - Error!!! => exception message.
 ```
 Debug log has file name, line number, method name etc. information while other logs not.
 Carriage return is added automatically at the end of each log message.
-One message take one line exactly, saving us from typing [ << endl ].
+One message take one line exactly.

 If outputting message without carriage return is desired, use V(file) macro, which outputting message as it is, without any extra info or formatting.
 And use VL(file) to add the carriage return. (endl cannot be added directly to the log stream.)